-Cogeco Communications is a telecommunications corporation.
+Cogeco is a diversified holding corporation which operates in the telecommunications and media sectors.
 The Corporation's results are reported in two operating segments: Canadian telecommunications and American telecommunications.
 The reporting structure reflects how the Corporation manages its business activities, makes decisions about resources to be allocated to the segments and assesses their performance.